distil-labs/distil-labs-examples/README.md

 This repository contains practical examples demonstrating various use cases of the distil labs platform.
 Each example is contained in its own directory with complete code and documentation.

+### RAG: Build a local retrieval augmented generation with a fine-tuned model
+In [this example](rag-tutorial), start with a baseline RAG prototype for Roman‑Empire question answering, then fine‑tune an SLM with distil labs and run the entire system locally.

 ### Text classification: training and deployment
 [This example](classification-tutorial) demonstrates how to fine-tune a small language model (SLM) for text classification and deploy it on your local machine.
 You can train a model that solves any of the four example tasks we provide or modify any of the examples to match your use-case.

 ### Question Answering: training and deployment for open book QA
 [This example](question-answering-tutorial) demonstrates how to fine-tune a small language model (SLM) for open-book question answering.
 In the Open-book QA setting, the LLM can refer to external sources of information (e.g., contexts gathered by the retriever) to answer given questions.
 You can train and deploy a model that solves QA task we provide or modify it to match your use-case.

-### Text classification: how to write a job description
-In [this example](rag-tutorial), start with a baseline RAG prototype for Roman‑Empire question answering, then fine‑tune an SLM with distil labs and run the entire system locally.

 ## Getting Started